 So what foods would you avoid if you were on the low FODMAP diet?

-It's essential that you work with a health care provider, dietician, or nutritional therapy practitioner when embarking on the low FODMAP diet (or any restrictive diet, for that matter).
+It's essential that you work with a health care provider or dietitian when embarking on the low FODMAP diet (or any restrictive diet, for that matter).
 Many people with SIBO also have conditions such as celiac disease, diabetes, and Crohn's, so it's important to take into consideration what these coexisting diagnoses mean when making dietary changes.

 While there isn't one particular diet that works best for everyone with SIBO, treating SIBO is possible.
 Treatment for SIBO depends on the reason for the bacterial overgrowth, and may involve a shift in diet, nutritional supplements, antibiotics, or surgery.
 For those with moderate to severe SIBO symptoms nutritional changes, such as the elemental and low FODMAP diets, can provide some relief, but it remains essential to understand the underlying cause of SIBO.

 If you have concerns about gastrointestinal symptoms, don't hesitate to consult a health care provider.
 It is important to note that not everyone with SIBO has symptoms, and SIBO often goes underdiagnosed.

 Give yourself the time and space to find out what your ideal routine looks like to support your autoimmunity.
 Over 75 days, you’ll incorporate new routines focused on diet, sleep, movement, stress management, and lifestyle to make steady, sustainable progress towards reducing your symptoms.”